freenas/freenas-docs/userguide/tn_vcenter.rst

 .. note:: At this time, the vCenter plugin only supports the creation of iSCSI and NFS datastores from vCenter Server.

-To configure the vCenter plugin, click "vCenter".
-This will open the screen shown in
+To configure the vCenter plugin, click :guilabel:`vCenter`.
+This opens the screen shown in
 :numref:`Figure %s <vcenter1>`.

 .. _vcenter1: